openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Check if user has role on domain: `HEAD /domains/{domain_id}/users/{user_id}/roles/{role_id}`

+query_string: inherited (optional)

+If `inherited` is specified, then only a role marked as inherited will match.
+If `inherited` is not specified in the query string of the url, then only a non-inheriting user role on this domain will match.

 Response:

     Status: 204 No Content

 #### Check if group has role on domain: `HEAD /domains/{domain_id}/groups/{group_id}/roles/{role_id}`

+query_string: inherited (optional)

+If `inherited` is specified, then only a role marked as inherited will match.
+If `inherited` is not specified in the query string of the url, then only a non-inheriting group role on this domain will match.

 Response: